BoomerangTransport/Rapid-Ride-Request-API/README.md

 ```
 ### Body params:
 #### `rideDate` | required | *timestamp*
+* Expressed as seconds (not milliseconds) since the Unix epoch.
 * The date that the pickup will occur.
 Only the date itself will be considered, not the time of day.
 #### `pickupTime` | required | *timestamp*
+* Expressed as seconds (not milliseconds) since the Unix epoch.
 * The timestamp for when the pickup will occur
 #### `apptTime` | required | *timestamp*
+* Expressed as seconds (not milliseconds) since the Unix epoch.
 * The timestamp for when the appointment will occur
 #### `originAdd` | required | *string*
 * The origin aka pickup address for the trip